GameServerManagers/LinuxGSM-Docs/Developing-LGSM.md

 This page has been designed to help you learn how LGSM code works.

 As a user, it will allow you for a better understanding of LGSM and a better administration.
-As a developer, it will help you on the making of new servers support for LGSM, adding functionalities and fixing bugs.
+As a developer, it will help you adding new servers for LGSM, adding functionalities and fixing bugs.

 # Generalities